This chapter describes how to administer Oracle Real Application Clusters (Oracle RAC) databases and database instances.

 Enterprise database servers can use all available memory due to too many open sessions or runaway workloads.
 Running out of memory can result in failed transactions or, in extreme cases, a restart of the server and the loss of a valuable resource for your applications.
 Memory Guard detects memory pressure on a server in real time and redirects new sessions to other servers to prevent using all available memory on the stressed server.

-When Oracle Database QoS Management is enabled and managing an Oracle Clusterware server pool, Cluster Health Monitor sends a metrics stream that provides real-time information about memory resources for the cluster servers to Memory Guard.
+When Oracle Database Oracle Database Quality of Service Management is enabled, Cluster Health Monitor sends a metrics stream that provides real-time information about memory resources for the cluster servers to Memory Guard.
 This information includes the following:

 If Memory Guard determines that a node is experiencing memory pressure, then the database services managed by Oracle Clusterware are stopped on that node, preventing new connections from being created.
 After the memory stress is relieved, the services on that node are restarted automatically, and the listener starts sending new connections to that server.
 The memory pressure can be relieved in several ways (for example, by closing existing sessions or by user intervention).

 The procedure for quiescing Oracle RAC databases is identical to quiescing a noncluster database.

 ALTER SYSTEM QUIESCE RESTRICTED statement from one instance.
 You cannot open the database from any instance while the database is in the process of being quiesced.
 When all non-DBA sessions become inactive, the